 Success will come from identifying future industry leaders and investing in companies positioned to benefit from the policy and economics of the fight against climate change.
 Strategic investments will require a new framework of incorporating the externalities we have been able to ignore for centuries.
 What worked before will not work in the future.
 Once-successful business models might be on a collision course with the new normal.
 The future of investing will be in companies poised to thrive in the fight against climate change.

-While the challenge we face is massive, so is the investment opportunity which is why we are launching the Purpose Global Climate Opportunities Fund on April 27, 2021, to broadly capture these themes.
+While the challenge we face is massive, so is the investment opportunity which is why we are launching the Purpose Energy Transition Fund on April 27, 2021, to broadly capture these themes.

 — Graeme Cooper is Vice President of Product at Purpose Investments